k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/06_creating_custom_plugin.md

 7. Click **Save** to apply the changes.

-Once the plugin configuration is completed, run the discovery process to execute your custom plugin in action.
+Once the plugin configuration is completed, run the discovery process to execute your custom plugin.

-For more information about the Discovery Pipeline settings and how to add a new plugin, click [here](https://support.k2view.com/Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.html).
+For more information about how to add a new plugin, see the [Discovery Pipeline settings](/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md).